 Making the plan

-- If you can deal with it now do it.
+If you can deal with it now do it.
 Think how good it will feel when the conversation is over, the email sent or the room tidied.
-Doing the thing is often less stressful than thinking about.
+Doing the thing is often less stressful than thinking about it.
 Plus you get the bonus feeling of relief and accomplishment afterwards.

 Once you know what kinds of stress you’re facing you can spend your energy on changing what you can rather than wasting it on worry and anxiety.
 Even if it’s a stressor you can’t get rid of there are things you can do to mitigate it’s effects.